Introduction

 • MBA will also help in building a fine business network which will be instrumental while running your organization.

-• The LegalTech startup space in India is growing rapidly, with AI-powered tools for contract management, compliance automation, and legal research attracting significant investor interest.
-An MBA-equipped law graduate is arguably the best-suited person to found or lead one of these companies; they understand the problem from the inside and have the business acumen to build around it.
+• The LegalTech startup space in India is growing rapidly.
+AI-powered tools for contract management, compliance automation, and legal research are attracting serious investor interest.
+An MBA-equipped law graduate is arguably the best-suited person to found or lead one of these companies - they understand the problem from the inside and have the business acumen to build around it.